evnik/XcodeRN/Xcode12Beta4.md

 *   Fixed a crash that sometimes occurred when adding an Apple ID account to Xcode’s Accounts preferences pane.
 (64806671) (FB7798083)

 *   Xcode 12 beta 3 supports iOS, tvOS, and watchOS device and simulated device development on Apple silicon.
 (64317985, 65077539, 65701094)

-#### Deprecations

-*   Quartz Composer is deprecated and won’t launch.

-    If you need to move assets out of existing compositions, use the Quartz Composer app in the Additional Tools for Xcode 11.4 package from the [Apple Developer](https://developer.apple.com) website.
-(64181908)

 ### Build System